VStefanTab/VideoInterpreterAI/ProjectLLama/README.md

 Project for AI Video Interpretation on Jetson Orin Nano

+## Description

+A LLama version of the video Interpreter.
+Differs from BLIP version by using LLama framework inside container made specifically for jetson machine.
+Average response time ~15-20 seconds.

 ## Setup

-Create venv and install requirements via pip.
-Build llama_cpp container with `docker build -t [Container name] ./app`.
+1. Create virtual enviroment using python inside this folder and install requirements via pip.
+2. Build llama_cpp docker image with `docker build -t [Image name] ./app`.
+It may take around 10 minutes to build image and will use ~10GB of space.

+## Running project

-WebUI and container are ran async, for that there are two scripts: `run-webui.sh` and `run-container.sh`. `run-container.sh` needs container name passed to run it.
+WebUI and LLama container are ran separately from each other, for that there are two scripts: `run-webui.sh` and `run-container.sh`.
+`run-webui.sh` is responsible for starting WebUI.
+It automatically detects virtual enviroment and starts WebUI from it.

+`run-container.sh` needs image name passed to run it.
+Run this script like this `./run-container.sh [Image name]` and container will be created by docker.
+Container may need some time to start because it downloads LLaVa model for inference and starts LLama.
+When finished startup, in the console will be shown URL for connection to container, do not access it manually, it is for WebUI to send requests.

 ## Known issues